 • Difficulty tracing materials and production steps

-• Increased risk of non-compliance with regulations
+• Increased risk of regulatory non-compliance

 Recent Updates: Trends and Developments in Aerospace Manufacturing